iomete/iom-docs/docs/community-deployment/overview.md

 Refer to [IOMETE Pricing](https://iomete.com/pricing) for a detailed comparison.

-### Support for Community Version?
+### Support for Community Edition?

-IOMETE Community Version is supported by the community.
+IOMETE Community Edition is supported by the community.
 Feel free to join the [IOMETE Community Discord Server](https://discord.gg/26GeyJx3Ut) for support and discussions.

 ### Dedicated Support?